-Methi — fenugreek — is so deeply woven into Indian cooking that most of us don’t think twice before using it.
-Methi paratha, methi dal, methi-murgh — it’s everywhere.
-But once you’re pregnant, every ingredient gets scrutinised.
-The short answer: methi in normal cooking amounts is generally safe during pregnancy.
-But in large quantities or medicinal form, it warrants caution — especially in the first trimester.
+Methi "fenugreek" is one of those ingredients so deeply woven into Indian cooking that most of us don't think twice before using it.
+Methi paratha, methi dal, methi-murgh it's everywhere.
+But once you're pregnant, suddenly every ingredient gets scrutinised.
+And methi is one that genuinely deserves a closer look.

 Fenugreek contains compounds called phytoestrogens and oxytocin-stimulating properties.
 Traditional Ayurvedic practice and several modern nutritional sources caution against large amounts of methi in early pregnancy — the concern being that it could stimulate uterine contractions.
 However, this concern applies to medicinal doses, not to the amount of methi in a typical Indian recipe.